Huanqing-Mao/Count-To-30/README.md

 # Count-To-30
-A toy programme I created for myself.
+A toy programme I created by myself.

 ## Game Rules
 - There are two players in the game: User and Computer.